 - a personalised comprehensive report on your script by task

-NOTE: a Level 1 request must be first be made before a request for a Level 2 report can be entertained, requests for Level 1 and Level 2 can be done simultaneously, then the cost is R 3050)
+NOTE: A Level 1 request must be first be made before a request for a Level 2 report can be entertained.

 On receipt of your application for the Level 2 detailed report, an APC examiner will review and provide commentary, by task, on your response.